 Now, what did Google Print plan to do?
-It planned to scan all books in a number of large University Libraries around the world and to allow people to search their content via the Internet in the usual "Google-style."
+It planned to scan all the books in a number of large university libraries around the world and to allow people to search their content via the Internet in the usual "Google-style."
 Once an item is searched and results are found Google Print allows the user to see about one or two paragraphs, sometime a few pages, from the scanned book(s) in which the item is mentioned or referred.
 It will also link the user to various sites where the book can be easily purchased.

 That is all.
 Instead of spending hours going to the library trying to find out which books write about the Dilbert Factor, one can just enter "Dilbert Factor" at print.google.com and find that dozens of interesting books discuss it.
 One can, for example, find amusing little texts such as When Did Ignorance Become A Point Of View: A Dilbert Book, by Scott Adams, and purchase it from one of the many online bookstores linked in the same page, as we just did.
 Why?
-Partly to compensate the Authors Guild for the dramatic loss of revenue that our book will cause them, and partly because one of us got interested by Adams' proposal of a new way of making presidents of powerful countries accountable to their own people when using their mighty military power.
-Alternatively, one can avoid spending money purchasing bad books, such as After the 2YK Fireworks, by Bhuvan Unhelka, reading one page of which was enough to convince us there is more than one way to contribute to human understanding of the Dilbert factor.
-Finally, you may search Google Print for "Authors Guild," and spend an afternoon browsing tons of interesting books suggesting that it was once a society run by smart people and not a shill for Disney.
+Partly to compensate the Authors Guild for the dramatic loss of revenue that our book may cause them, and partly because one of us got interested by Adams' proposal of a new way of making presidents of powerful countries accountable to their own people when using their mighty military power.
+Alternatively, one can avoid spending money purchasing bad books, as in most cases one only needs reading a few pages to spot one of them.
+Finally, you may search Google Print for "Authors Guild," and spend an afternoon browsing numerous interesting books providing evidence of a society once run by smart people and not a shill for Disney.

 One can hardly think of a better advertising cum shopping tool for books.
 This service is to be offered, absolutely free of charge, to authors and publishers alike.
-Still, not to allow the motion picture industry to outperform them in monopolistic blindness, the Authors Guild has sued and the publishers lobby followed soon after.
+Still, not to allow the motion picture industry to outperform them in monopolistic blindness, the Authors Guild has sued and the publishers' lobby followed soon after.
+40 mathematical result known as Jensen's inequality shows that while 1 of 10 firms in an industry run by an incompetent is short-term amusement for the rest of the industry; 1 of 10 industries run by an incompetent is a social catastrophe.

 We have no reason to think that monopoly makes people unusually incompetent and hateful of others.
-So, the reader may wonder: why are incompetent monopolists more dangerous than, say, incompetent hamburger flippers?
+The reader may wonder: why are incompetent monopolists more dangerous than, say, incompetent hamburger flippers?
 Simply put, competition tends to weed out the incompetent.
-Beyond this, a relatively simple mathematical result known as Jensen's inequality shows that while 1 of 10 firms in an industry run by an incompetent is short-term amusement for the rest of the industry; 1 of 10 industries run by an incompetent is a social catastrophe.
+Beyond this, a relatively simple